mpanicker/wordpress-chef-example/README.md

 ## Known issues
 The Wordpress Chef cookbook does not fully work.
 The database recipe in recipes folder (database.rb) throws a mysql_service error.
 If we comment the database recipe in app.rb then it throws a apache user id not found error

+# Cloud Formation template(aws-cf-wp-no-chef.json)  will do the following things
+1. all the things that aws-cf-wp-template.json with following exceptions
+a.
+It puts the EC2 instances in a private subnet
+b.
+It provides a Bastion host to log into the private EC2 instances if needed
+c.
+It does not use Chef to install WordPress

+## Known issues
+None :-)